Non-blocking Communication

 Examples

-These functions can be used similarly to MPI_Send
+These functions can be used similarly to MPI_Send and MPI_Recv.

-Here is how you could replace MPI_Send
+Here is how you could replace MPI_Send and MPI_Recv in the program that

-sends the “Hello World!” string by MPI_ISend
+sends the “Hello World!” string by MPI_ISend, MPI_IRecv and MPI_Wait:

 #include <stdio.h>